Create Hong Kong

 (2) Demonstration and Approval

 The applicant may be required to arrange for firing of the pyrotechnic materials in the presence of officers of this Authority to demonstrate the installation and firing methods, the actual effects and fallout area, and the reliability of the materials.
 For the purpose of this demonstration, an approval may be given for import and conveyance of these pyrotechnic materials.
 The demonstration shall be conducted in a suitable venue by approved Special Effects Operator(s) with appropriate fire fighting equipment on standby.
 Any incurred costs shall be at the expense of the applicant.
 After a successful demonstration, the pyrotechnic materials will be approved for supply, conveyance, store and use as PSEM under the ESEO.

 Application for registration of PSEM will only be considered if the product has been approved as PSEM for a period of time (say 2 years) and has been successfully used in several entertainment events (say 3 events) in a safe manner.
 If an applicant submits an application for registration of an approved PSEM and supporting documents as stated in para.
 B(1) above have not been submitted to the Authority before, he/she shall submit these documents to the Authority for review.
 The Authority will also carry out a review of the products in list of approved PSEM, and may of his own accord enter any of the approved PSEM into the Register, in accordance with section 17(2) of the ESEO.
 Besides, the Authority may, where he considers it necessary in the interests of public safety, cancel the registration of any PSEM and remove it from the register pursuant to Section 15(b) of the Entertainment Special Effects (General) Regulation (ESE(G)R).

 To safeguard the public, the audience, the performers and the working crew, the use of PSEM for producing entertainment special effects is subject to various licensing and safety requirements.
-In addition to using PSEM which must be on the Approved/Registered lists, applicants are also required to convince the Authority that the PSEM can be safely handled and fired in a particular setting.
+In addition to using PSEM which must be approved/registered and included in the register, applicants are also required to convince the Authority that the PSEM can be safely handled and fired in a particular setting.
 Some of the general requirements that applicants must comply with are listed below: